Math-Racer/HiraganaKeyboard/README.md

-# Hiragana Keyboard
+# HiraganaKeyboard

-This is **Hiragana Keyboard**, a tool that allows you to type Japanese letters by entering their sounds using English letters.
+This is **HiraganaKeyboard**, a tool that allows you to type Japanese letters by entering their sounds using English letters.

 - **Written in:** AutoHotkey v2
 - **Switch input mode:** Click the tray icon to toggle between English and Japanese input.
 - **Default mode:** English input
 - **Shortcut:** Press `Ctrl + Space` to switch input modes.

+## Before You Start Typing

+Make sure **Japanese Kana mode** is ON.
+You will see a **Japanese flag icon** in the system tray (instead of the UK flag) when Kana mode is active.

 ## How to Type